StateSmith/StateSmith-examples/rtos-event-queue-c/README.md

 2. Dispatch `DO` events to the state machine at a fixed interval without an additional task.

 # Wokwi Interactive Demo
-> ⚠️ As of 2025-08-06, there is a wokwi issue that prevents modifying the demo code below.
-You can still run the demo as-is.
-I've reported the issue which appears to be specific to ESP-IDF wokwi projects.

 See https://wokwi.com/projects/371538917092107265

 ![](docs/wokwi.png)